TheRealMattDunn/mattdunn.info/content/notes/Common Pitfalls of Machine Learning.md

 	- Invest in making process seamless
 1. Don't design your own perception or NLP algorithm
 	- Seem much easier than they really are
-	- Optimised from decades of research
+	- Optimized from decades of research
 	- Always use off the shelf models